Motia helped us build something incredible

 Workers are the processes that dynamically register and deregister their Functions and Triggers with iii.
 When you run Motia today, you're already running a Worker.

-In other words: the patterns you've been building with in Motia map directly to Workers, Triggers, and Functions.
-Motia's model was always heading in this direction, and iii has made it explicit and universal.
+In other words, the patterns you've been building within Motia map directly to Workers, Triggers, and Functions.
+Motia's model was always heading in this direction. iii has made it explicit, universal, and language-agnostic; your Motia Steps can now call Python ML pipelines and Rust services as if they were local functions, with one shared trace across all of them.

 What this means for Motia

-If you've been building with Motia, the good news is you're already most of the way there.
+If you've been building with Motia, the good news is you're already most of the way to iii.

 If you already have your backend workflows in production, you don't need to start from scratch.
 The concepts you're using today: Steps, routes, subscriptions map cleanly onto iii's Functions, Triggers, and Workers, and we've published a step‑by‑step migration guide to walk existing Motia projects onto iii with minimal friction.

-There may be some shifts and disruptions along the way, but once the dust settles, the performance and capabilities will be far beyond the original version: truly achieving Motia's vision of making every part of the backend easily composable.
+iii’s Rust based engine enables the performance and capabilities to go far beyond the original version: truly achieving Motia's vision of making every part of the backend easily composable.

 To explore iii itself, start here: https://iii.dev/docs/

-If you have questions, comment below, or need a hand with the transition, the team is available on Discord
+If you have questions or need a hand with the transition, reply to this post, and the team is available on Discord.

-We're just getting started with what iii makes possible.
+We're just getting started.
 Thanks for being part of this community from the early days.

 Mike Piccolo, Founder & CEO, Motia / iii